public-policy-and-governance

 The primary purposes of regulation include:

-• Protecting Public Health and Safety: Regulations are established to ensure that products and services meet safety standards.
+- Protecting Public Health and Safety: Regulations are established to ensure that products and services meet safety standards, from automobile crash tests to pharmaceutical clinical trials.

-• Safeguarding the Environment: Environmental regulations aim to protect natural resources and reduce pollution.
+- Safeguarding the Environment: Environmental regulations aim to protect natural resources and reduce pollution, often through permits, emissions caps, and remediation requirements.

 Historical Context of Regulation

 The concept of regulation has evolved significantly over time.
-Historically, regulation emerged as a response to rapid industrialization and urbanization during the 19th century.
+Historically, regulation emerged as a response to rapid industrialization and urbanization during the 19th century, when laissez‑faire policies left many workers and consumers exposed to harm.

 Early Regulation Efforts

-In the early stages of industrialization, workers faced harsh conditions, leading to the establishment of labor laws and safety regulations.
+In the early stages of industrialization, harsh working conditions and unsafe products sparked public outcry, leading to the first modern regulatory measures.
 Key milestones include:

 Modern Regulatory Frameworks